Southwest Colorado Feature

 Telluride Bluegrass Festival

-Traditional bluegrass bands from across the nation played the festival from the start, but when contemporary Colorado bands that had never previously played bluegrass started adding the quintessential instruments—mandolin, fiddle, guitar, upright bass, and banjo—to their lineups, their adoption of the "high lonesome sound" garnered national attention.
-It forced bluegrass to undergo several transformations, sometimes right before audience's eyes in Telluride, as the bands' enthusiasm prompted more and more experimentation.
+Since its inception in 1973, the festival has featured traditional bluegrass bands from across the nation, but when contemporary Colorado bands started adding the quintessential bluegrass instruments—mandolin, fiddle, guitar, upright bass, and banjo—to their lineups, their version of the "high lonesome sound" garnered national attention.
+It forced bluegrass to undergo several transformations, sometimes right before the Telluride audience’s eyes, as the crowd’s enthusiasm prompted more and more on-stage experimentation.

-As the festival gained in popularity, it brought more artists to Colorado, who came for the music and stayed for the agreeable climate and focus on nature that tie in so well with bluegrass's folksy sensibilities.
-Crossover between rock and bluegrass and other musical styles became more common, and the festival began to earn the moniker "Woodstock of the West."
+As the festival gained in popularity, it brought more bluegrass artists to Colorado, and crossover between bluegrass and other musical styles became more common.
+The festival earned the moniker "Woodstock of the West."
 Colorado bands such as String Cheese Incident, Leftover Salmon, and Yonder Mountain String Band performed regularly at the event, appealing to a younger audience and encouraging more experimentation.

 - Fodor's 100 Hotel Awards: Check out the winners of 2013